wimlds-trojmiasto/detect-waste/MaskRCNN/README.md

 ## Datasets

-This repository supports detect-waste datasets (usualy COCO based annotations) with one class - waste.
+This repository supports detect-waste datasets (usualy COCO based annotations) with two class - 'litter' and 'background'.

 We expect the directory structure to be the following:
 ```